pranavv05/connect_ruas/CONTRIBUTING.md

-# Contributing to BabyCollab
+# Contributing to connectruas

-Thank you for your interest in contributing to BabyCollab!
+Thank you for your interest in contributing to connectruas!
 We welcome contributions from the community and are excited to see how you can help improve our platform.

 ## Table of Contents